rradczewski/ymmv/about.md

 ---
 layout: page
 title: About
-excerpt: Hi, I'm Raimo, a self-employed Software Craftsperson from Berlin, Germany.
+excerpt: Hi, I'm Raimo, a self-employed Software Crafter from Berlin, Germany.
 I help companies build a culture suited to grow and empower people and have them enjoy their work.
 I also write code ;-)
 hide_title: true
 permalink: /about/
 ---